KTH-Nek5000/BO_GP/README.md

 7. `bl_data/` in `OFpre/inflow/` (DNS data from [here](https://www.mech.kth.se/~pschlatt/DATA/))

 ## How to test the example for different settings:
-  - When you change the structure of the geometry:
+  - To change the structure of the geometry
     - create the new inflow from precursor using `OFpre/inflow/inflow_gen.py` (precursor results required)
-    - check the `blockMeshDict`
+    - update the `blockMeshDict`
-    - update the driver
+    - update the driver accordingly

-  - When you change the nProcessor in `OFcase`:
+  - To change the number of prosessors used for the OpenFOAM simulation
+    - update `nProcessors` in the driver
     - update `decomposeParDict`
     - update `jobScript`

-  - When you change the parameterization
+  - To change the parameterization of the upper wall
-    - `gpOpt_TBL.py`: change qBound
+    - change `qBound` in `gpOpt.py`
-    - check `blockMeshDict`
+    - update `blockMeshDict`
-    - check `make_movie.py`

-  - When you change beta_t (target pressure gradient):
+  - To change beta_t (target pressure-gradient parameter beta)
-    - driver: change beta_t
+    - change `beta_t` in the driver

-  - When you clone this repository to a new optimization:
+  - When you clone this repository and get errors, please try run:
     - `mkdir data`
     - `mkdir storage`
     - `mkdir OFcase/constant/polyMesh/`